 Responsable de la Stratégie Commodity

-Résumé: Our weekly Commitment of Traders update highlights future positions and changes made by hedge funds and other speculators across commodities, forex and bond futures during the week to Tuesday, September 26.
+Résumé: Our weekly Commitment of Traders update highlights future positions and changes made by hedge funds and other speculators across commodities, forex and bonds during the week to Tuesday, September 5

 What is the Commitments of Traders report?

 The COT reports are issued by the U.S. Commodity Futures Trading Commission (CFTC) and the ICE Exchange Europe for Brent crude oil and gas oil.
 They are released every Friday after the U.S. close with data from the week ending the previous Tuesday.
 They break down the open interest in futures markets into different groups of users depending on the asset class.

 Commodities: Producer/Merchant/Processor/User, Swap dealers, Managed Money and other

 Financials: Dealer/Intermediary; Asset Manager/Institutional; Leveraged Funds and other

 Forex: A broad breakdown between commercial and non-commercial (speculators)